 A key challenge for Waltz and the incoming White House foreign policy team will be finding a way to accommodate, or maybe just steamroll, the Kyiv position that a ceasefire would directly threaten Ukrainian national security, unless Ukraine had absolute guarantees against future Russian attacks.

-The view that the Kremlin cannot be trusted and that only military hardware on the ground in Ukraine, or hard military support commitments by powerful allies, or both, could deter Russia from attacking again is almost universal in Ukraine, and increasingly supported in European capitals
+The view that the Kremlin cannot be trusted and that only military hardware on the ground in Ukraine, or hard military support commitments by powerful allies, or both, could deter Russia from attacking again is almost universal in Ukraine, and increasingly supported in European capitals.

-One key piece of any peaceful Ukrainian future – credible and effective protection of Ukrainian homes and businesses from future Russian air, missile, and kamikaze drone strikes – would be a technical stretch for all of NATO even were the US were on board with it, which America isn’t, regional security specialists agreed.
+One key piece of any peaceful Ukrainian future – credible and effective protection of Ukrainian homes and businesses from future Russian air, missile, and kamikaze drone strikes – would be a technical stretch for all of NATO even were the US on board with it, which America isn’t, regional security specialists agreed.

-“NATO has standing plans for no-fly zones over Ukraine, they could execute it were there a decision,” Alp Sevimlisoy, a Turkish-based geopolitical and markets risk researcher, told Kyiv Post in a November interview.
-“But there has to be in synchronicity with the United States.
-American support for it to be decisive.”
+“NATO has standing plans for no-fly zones over Ukraine, they could execute it were there a decision,” Defence Policy Expert and CEO of his Defense Representation Enterprise Alp Sevimlisoy told Kyiv Post in a November interview.

 Sevimlisoy and other regional security experts said that, were either NATO as an organization or a group of NATO nations willing to commit to protection of Ukrainian air space, and America were not to participate, then the protection to Ukrainian air space would be somewhere between not particularly effective, to symbolic.